-You might not have heard or even know about Ceangail, a Stirling based social enterprise that seems to have been working in the shadows over the last 5 years, building its tourism offering that not only fulfils its own social aims of providing practical training support for young people but also generating considerable economic impact for the city by encouraging more visitors to Stirling.
+You might not have heard or even know about Ceangail, a Stirling based social enterprise that seems to have been working in the shadows over the last 5 years, building its tourism event offering not only fulfils its own social aims of providing practical training support for young people but also generating considerable economic impact for the city by encouraging more visitors to Stirling.

 This Community Interest Company was founded back in late 2012 by Matt McGrandles, a Stirling born social entrepreneur and past Stirling County RFC 1st XV Captain.
-This old Warrior from Glasgow Rugby days focuses on providing support to young people through Ceangail’s Training Academy which looks to level the playing field by offering a real focus on being part of a practical learning experience rather than a purely academic one.
+This old Warrior, from Glasgow Rugby days, focuses on providing support to young people through Ceangail’s Training Academy which looks to level the playing field by offering a real focus on being part of a practical learning experience rather than a purely academic one.

 Matt believes individuals all learn and develop differently.
 “We are not all academic learners, but we do all have the ability to achieve more in the right learning environment and by incorporating a hands-on approach provides so much more engagement and reward for young people.”

 Over the last 5 years Ceangail has built up its reputation in the event sector so when SenScot, Scotland’s support organisation for social enterprise networks, were invited by Visit Scotland to select a social enterprise that can showcase their impact on tourism at the Scottish Parliamentary Tourism CPG, Ceangail were delighted to accept.

 Their annual festival and the financial backbone to the CIC incorporates the Stirling Highland Games, a Foodie Festival, Heritage Tours, Activities Challenges, Fringe Performances and Live Music.